wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/introduction-power-platform/includes/2b-business-value.md

 Many organizations struggle building solutions that help their users be successful.
-Not only do they struggle trying to modernize their systems, but they simply do not have the resources required to meet the ever-changing needs of businesses today.
-With demands for targeted applications at an all-time high, combined with labor shortages, it is not uncommon to see application demand being up to 5 times what departments can realistically deliver.
+Not only do they struggle trying to modernize their systems, but they simply don't have the resources required to meet the ever-changing needs of businesses today.
+With demands for targeted applications at an all-time high and labor shortages, it isn't uncommon to see application demand up to five times what departments can realistically deliver.

-This is not the only challenge that faces today’s businesses.
+This is not the only challenge that face today’s businesses.
 As the business climate changes, new factors are impacting businesses.
-These include:
+These impacts include:

 -   **Changing workforce expectations:** As millennials and Gen Z become most of the workforce, organizations need adapt to fit the way they work.
 They have grown up in a world or tailored experiences and collaborating through social medial.
-To best leverage their abilities, organizations need to be able to deliver more custom, streamlined, and collaborative digital experiences.
+To best apply their abilities, organizations need to be able to deliver more custom, streamlined, and collaborative digital experiences.

 -   **Increased costs for custom application development:** Building custom